Frybaby

 Restaurant in Portland, Oregon, U.S.

 Frybaby is a restaurant in Portland, Oregon, United States.
 Chef and owner Sunny Hatch operates the business from a food cart in The Heist in southeast Portland's Woodstock neighborhood.
-Previously, the restaurant operated from the Lil' America pod in southeast Portland's Buckman neighborhood.
+Previously, the restaurant operated from the Pan y Pueblo (formerly known as Lil' America) pod in southeast Portland's Buckman neighborhood.

 Frybaby specializes in Korean fried chicken and the menu also has Southern-inspired sides such as macaroni and cheese with kimchi, mashed potatoes with curry gravy, and coleslaw.
 The restaurant has garnered a positive reception and was named Food Cart of the Year by The Oregonian in 2023.

 Description

 Frybaby operates from a food cart at The Heist, a pod in southeast Portland's Woodstock neighborhood.
-Previously, the business operated from the Lil' America pod, which hosts BIPOC- and LGBTQ-owned businesses, in southeast Portland's Buckman neighborhood.
+Previously, the business operated from the Pan y Pueblo (formerly known as Lil' America) pod, which hosts BIPOC- and LGBTQ-owned businesses, in southeast Portland's Buckman neighborhood.
 Michael Russell of The Oregonian described Frybaby as the owner's "ode to the fantastic fried chicken he first tried during a tipsy night hanging with new hostel friends on a trip to South Korea".

 Frybaby specializes in Korean fried chicken and other Korean (or "Korean American") foods, as well as "Southern-inspired" sides.
 Wings, drumsticks, and thighs are mixed with potato, rice, and tapioca flour, with vodka in the batter.
 Sauces for wings include gochujang and soy garlic snow cheese.
 The menu also includes garlic butter rice, macaroni and cheese with kimchi, smashed cucumbers, sesame lime coleslaw, bo ssam collard greens and mashed potatoes with curry gravy as sides.